jet14/Arch-Linux-stuff/README.md

 Hope it comes in handy for someone !!!

-27/3/19 : A new program i've written Lottery no generator for UK lottery with all games and extra's; program name simply lot
+27/3/19 : A new program i've written Lottery no generator for UK lottery with all games and extra's; program name simply lot p.s.
+Dont forget to tip me if you win! :-)